Cvellle/Flower-Spot-App/README.md

 All of the routes are done - see in the: src\router\index.tsx

-Flower and Sighting items, user icons in items, and add new sighting buttons are clickable
+Flower and Sighting items, user icons in items, and add new sighting buttons are clickable.

+For sightings list mocked data is given.
+Flowers list come from backend.

 ## Stack